Starting an online store sounds like it should be easy, but users quickly get stuck on which eCommerce platform is the best choice for them.

 - Will you need the eCommerce platform to integrate with other systems you use for processing, shipping and accounting?

-- Do you have a heap of data which you need to import from an existing system, and will your choice of eCommerce platform support the importing of that data?
+- Do you have a heap of data that you need to import from an existing system?
+Will your choice of eCommerce platform support the importing of that data?

 - How strong are your technical skills?
 Some platforms could be implemented yourself with some skills, whereas others will need services from an experienced specialist to both implement and support.